jaypipes/ghw/README.md

 * `ghw.Partition.Name` contains a string with the short name of the partition, e.g. "sda1"
+* `ghw.Partition.Label` contains the label for the partition itself.
+On Linux systems, this is derived from the `ID_PART_ENTRY_NAME` udev entry for the partition.
+* `ghw.Partition.FilesystemLabel` contains the label for the filesystem housed on the partition.
+On Linux systems, this is derived from the `ID_FS_NAME` udev entry for the partition.
 * `ghw.Partition.SizeBytes` contains the amount of storage the partition provides
 * `ghw.Partition.MountPoint` contains a string with the partition's mount